VEX

 The Bull Question Arrives Later Than You Think

 One pattern surfaces repeatedly in forums where experienced couples advise newcomers.
 A longtime bull described it as "getting her onboard," and his observation was precise: the bull's role in introducing a reluctant partner is exactly zero.
 The transition from fantasy to practice happens entirely within the couple.
 A bull who enters the picture before both partners have reached genuine, uncoerced enthusiasm becomes a source of pressure rather than pleasure.
+The survey data on how couples actually begin bears this out: the dynamic almost always starts inside the couple, with the third person arriving well after.

 When the conversation does eventually reach the question of a third person, the couple needs to have already answered several things between themselves.
 What does the dynamic look like?
 Is the husband present or absent?
 What role does humiliation play, if any?
 What are the boundaries that exist not because a checklist told you to set them but because you know yourselves well enough to name where the edge is?
 The relationship architecture comes first.
 The person who enters it comes second.